 - Your child will enjoy some outdoor recreation, to help them develop an appreciation for the forest, even if he/she is not interested in a career in this field.
 Outdoor activities might include a night hike, zip line, or ropes course, depending on what is available at the host facility.

-Please note that the registration fee is $110 per person, which the teacher is responsible for getting to us 12 days prior to the event.
+Please note that the registration fee is $120 per person, which the teacher is responsible for bringing to the start of the event.
 This fee covers food, lodging for three nights, and an event t-shirt.
-If your child’s teacher pre-registered before May 31, 2017, there will be a 30% discount on the fee.
+If your child’s teacher pre-registered before May 31, 2018, there will be a 50% discount on the fee.
 If you and/or the school are unable to pay the fee, your school can request assistance.
 No one has ever been prevented from attending because they did not have the funds.

 If you have any questions or concerns, please feel free to e-mail me at email@example.com or call me at (530) 417-1960.